danbikle/aispy/readme.txt

 - During idea startup, install scala plugin

-- I shold click the open icon if it is presented
+- I should click the open icon if it is presented

 - With IntelliJ, open this file: ~ann/aispy/swd/build.gradle